 Continue the vertical stitches until you reach the desired length.
 Just like with single fly stitches, it’s easy to change the look of a vertical fly stitch by varying the distance between the stitches.
 Play around with it and see what kind of results you can get.

 Fly Stitch in Embroidery Patterns

 There are countless uses for fly stitch in embroidery patterns.
 Here at Wandering Threads Embroidery, fly stitch is often used to create natural features such as grass, meadows, and birds.
-In the Joshua Tree National Pak Pattern, it turns green and brown floss into accent pieces of desert grass.
+In the Joshua Tree National Park Pattern, it turns green and brown floss into desert grass.